vahidhedayati/RemoteSSH/README.md

-## Controller containing all of this plugin in use:
+## Example Controller: Making use of all of the above Java calls :

     import ssh.RemoteSCP
     import ssh.RemoteSCPDir